LJithendhra/Project_A11/Extended Project report PROJ3777/README.md

+# Department of Electrical, Electronics, and Communication Engineering

+## GITAM School of Technology

+### GITAM (Deemed to be University), Bengaluru, India

 # Smart Traffic Management System

 This repository contains the implementation of a **Smart Traffic Management System** that detects emergency vehicles and optimizes traffic signals dynamically using deep learning techniques.